Computers & Internet

 The goal of the Law Library Microfiche Consortium (LLMC) is to provide economical access to a wide range of legal and law-related materials.
 What might you find on LLMC Digital?
 Full text of the Congressional Record 1874-2004 (and counting), scanned Wisconsin Reports volumes 1-200, selected federal commission reports, congressional biographies and more.
 Available at all locations.
 Learn how to find WI Attorney General Opinions in our quick tutorial.

 Wisconsin Jury Instructions - Civil, Criminal and Children's

 This database from Wolters Kluwer / Loislaw Connect provides full text access to current Wisconsin jury instructions.
 Users may email or download instructions.
-This database is available all patron access computers at the main library, Milwaukee Legal Resource Center and the Dane County Legal Resource Center.
+This database is available all patron access computers at the main library, Milwaukee County Law Library and the Dane County Law Library.